List of Marvel Comics characters: S: Stilt-Man

 Stilt-Man is the name of several characters in American comic books published by Marvel Comics.
 Stilt-Man first appeared in Daredevil #8 (June 1965).
 He is a criminal wearing an impenetrable suit of armor with powerful telescopic legs.
 In addition to being one of Daredevil's most enduring arch-foes, he has appeared as an adversary to various other heroes, such as Iron Man, Thor, and Spider-Man.

 Wilbur Day

 Wilbur Day was born in New York City.
 As a scientist, inventor, and engineer, he was employed by Carl Kaxton who invented a hydraulic ram device.
 Wilbur stole Kaxton's designs and used them to engineer telescopic metal legs which allowed him to tower high over the ground.
 He incorporated these hydraulic stilts into an armored battlesuit, which he created for use in robberies as the professional criminal Stilt-Man.
 He battled Daredevil, and was seemingly shrunk into nothingness by an experimental molecular condenser ray.
 He later escapes the Microverse and works with the Masked Marauder.

-Besides Stilt-Man's long, unsuccessful career against Daredevil, he encountered other superheroes in the meantime.
-He was hired by Los Angeles mobsters to kill the Falcon, and in the process stole various weapons and devices from the Trapster.
-He robbed a Los Angeles bank, and battled Black Goliath.
-He teleported Black Goliath and his companions to an alien planet using the Z-ray weapon.
-Stilt-Man attacked Black Goliath at Champions headquarters in search of an alien power source.
-He battled the Champions, and his Z-ray weapon was destroyed by Darkstar, but he managed to escape from the Champions.
-He was later freed from prison by Blastaar and F.A.U.S.T., and given a special new battlesuit constructed of secondary adamantium with additional weaponry.
-He stole some radioactive isotopes, and battled Thor, but lost the fight and was stripped of his suit by the victorious Thunder God, who confiscated it.

 During Civil War, Stilt-Man is killed by the Punisher.
-He is later resurrected during the Dead No More: The Clone Conspiracy storyline.
+He was resurrected during the Dead No More: The Clone Conspiracy storyline.